Vaccine Info

 Covishield Dosing

-Based on the recommendations by the National Expert Group on Vaccine Administration for COVID-19, the dosing schedule of the Covishield vaccine under India's National Covid-19 Vaccination Strategy is to administer the 2nd dose at 12-16 weeks intervals (i.e., after 84 days), after administration of 1st dose.
+Based on the recommendations by the National Expert Group on Vaccine Administration for COVID-19, the dosing schedule of the Covishield vaccine under India's National Covid-19 Vaccination Strategy is to administer the second dose at 12-16 week intervals (i.e., after 84 days) after administering the first dose.

 Covishield Women